35+ Greek Yogurt Toppings and Breakfast Bowl Ideas

 The Benefits of Greek Yogurt

 One of the reasons I love Greek yogurt is because it’s high in protein — it has about 15 grams per serving!
 It’s relatively low in calories (about 90-100 per serving), low in carbs (about 5 grams per serving), and low in fat.
 The amount of fat can vary depending on the type of yogurt you choose, but I typically get 0% milkfat.
-Even better, it only has about 5 grams of sugar compared to the 15+ grams regular yogurt typically has.
+Even better, plain Greek yogurt only has about 5 grams of sugar compared to the 15+ grams regular yogurt typically has.

 Greek yogurt is also rich in probiotics and calcium.
 I like to mix protein powder into my yogurt bowl for a post workout snack, or top it with berries for a mid-morning pick me up.